2010 United States House of Representatives elections in Illinois: District 17

 The 17th district included Moline, Quincy, Rock Island and part of Decatur.
-The district's population was 85 percent white, 8 percent black and 5 percent Hispanic (see Race and ethnicity in the United States Census); 85 percent were high school graduates and 18 percent had received a bachelor's degree or higher.
+The district's population was 85 percent white, 8 percent black and 5 percent Hispanic (see Race and ethnicity in the United States census); 85 percent were high school graduates and 18 percent had received a bachelor's degree or higher.
 Its median income was $41,128.
 In the 2008 presidential election the district gave 56 percent of its vote to Democratic Party nominee Barack Obama and 42 percent to Republican Party nominee John McCain.
-In 2010 the district had a Cook Partisan Voting Index of D+3.

 Democrat Phil Hare, who took office in 2007, was the incumbent.
 Hare was re-elected unopposed in 2008.
 In 2010 Hare's opponent in the general election was Republican nominee Bobby Schilling, a restaurant owner.
 Green Party nominee Roger K. Davis, a former guard at Stateville Correctional Center, also ran.
 Hare, Schilling and Davis were all unopposed in their primaries.
 Hare raised $1,364,578 and spent $1,759,078.
 Schilling raised $1,103,009 and spent $1,093,250.